sanusiaz/vue-todo/README.md

 # vue-crash-course

-This ToDo Project can be tested live here [View Live project](https://todo.samorlhosting.com)
+This task todo project is free to use.
+To access click => [View Live project](https://moonlit-unicorn-e116cd.netlify.app/)

 ## Recommended IDE Setup